tschamm/boschshcpy/README.md

 intrusion_control.arm_instant()
 ```

+To get a list of all devices, rooms and scenarios, see [apisummary.py Example](examples/apisummary.py)

 ## Usage guide

 Before accessing the Bosch Smart Home Controller, a client must be registered on the controller.
 For this a valid cert/key pair must be provided to the controller.
 To start the client registration, press and hold the button on the controller until the led starts flashing.
 More information [here](https://github.com/BoschSmartHome/bosch-shc-api-docs/tree/master/postman#register-a-new-client-to-the-bosch-smart-home-controller)